 In 2019 we are celebrating 25 years of the first high school exchange!

 Elementary School Family Exchange

-The Aachen Committee annual series of elementary-school exchanges.
+The Aachen Committee annual series of elementary school exchanges.
 The program promotes international awareness and mutual understanding through age-appropriate activities and out-of-classroom learning.
-Heidi Addison, an ASCA board member, coordinates this flagship program of the Aachen Committee.
+Heidi Addison coordinates this flagship program of the Aachen Committee.
 Students from Aachen, accompanied by at least one parent, visit Arlington in October, where they are welcomed by Arlington host students and their families.
-5th-graders from Nottingham, Tuckahoe, and Rivendell Elementary Schools make the reciprocal visit to Aachen, where they are hosted by the families that had stayed with them the previous fall.
+5th-graders from Arlington Elementary Schools make the reciprocal visit to Aachen, where they are hosted by the families that had stayed with them the previous fall.
 The visit includes tours of the historic cathedral and town hall, a day at a German school, visits to Cologne and Brussels, sports games, group meals, and receptions.